data-engineering-collective/plateau/docs/guide/dask_indexing.rst

     ddf_indexed = ddf.set_index("B")

     dm = update_dataset_from_ddf(
-        # The key is to reset the index first and let kartothek do the rest
+        # The key is to reset the index first and let plateau do the rest
         ddf_indexed.reset_index(),
         table="table",
         dataset_uuid="dataset_ddf_with_index",